-One relatively easy DIY though, is to tie dye your old sweatpants and hoodie.
-Not only is it all the rage with every TikToker Renegading their butt’s off in their tie dye fits, it’s also perfect for you to wear right now.
+One relatively easy DIY though is to tie-dye your old sweatpants and hoodie.
+Not only is it all the rage with every TikToker Renegading their butt off in their tie-dye fits, but it’s also perfect for you to wear right now.

 Step 4: For Anything Else, Make Some Extra Cash

 Whatever you didn’t destroy DIY’ing you might as well sell to people who like that style.

 The reason this step will help you build a new wardrobe is that, with the extra cash from selling your clothes, you can invest in the new wardrobe you loved from Steps 1 and 2.
 See the blog post I linked for a full guide to getting this done and making some cash!

 This is a great way to remember that there is light at the end of the tunnel.